 - Buy Companies at Bargain Prices.
 Warren Buffett is a true value investor.
 Buying companies cheap is what Buffett’s value investing criteria are all about.
 Purchase stocks below their intrinsic value and fill your portfolio with these companies.
 Pay less attention to earnings per share.
 Look for solid return on equity, high operating margins and low debt.
 In addition, look for companies that generate lots of cash and have a consistent operating history during the past 10 years.

 - Go Against Conventional Wisdom.
 Attempt to be fearful when others are greedy and to be greedy only when others are fearful.
 Going against the crowd can be an effective way to make money.
-For example, it’s too early to know how it’ll turn out, but Buffett acquired a 10% stake of Occidental Petroleum (OXY), just as famed investor Carl Icahn exited a position in the company, and has been adding to the position since.
+For example, it’s too early to know how it’ll turn out, but Buffett recently acquired a sizeable stake in insurance company Chubb (CB) while paring down his stake in Apple (AAPL).

 - Stick with What You Know.
 Stay within your circle of confidence.
 If you don’t understand what a company does or how it makes money, avoid it.